Dry Drunk Syndrome and What is a Dry Drunk?

 • Irritability or trouble concentrating

-• Anger or resentment about others’ ability to drink or do drugs without consequences
+• Anger or resentment about another persons’ ability to drink or do drugs without consequences

 • Increased sense of shame

-• Frequently talking about using drugs or drinking, what it used to be like, or daydreaming about how it would feel to do it again
+• Frequently talking about using drugs or alcohol, what it used to be like, or daydreaming about how it would feel to do it again

 The good news is that these issues don’t have to result in a relapse.
-Being aware of the symptoms is the first step in addressing them and getting some relief.
+Being aware of the symptoms is the first step to addressing them and getting some relief.

-Even if a relapse does occur, recovery is still very achievable and should not be considered a failure, but instead merely a setback.
+Even if a return to alcohol use does occur, recovery is still very achievable and should not be considered a failure, but instead merely a setback.

 Recovery vs. Sobriety

-Managing a healthy recovery from drug or alcohol addiction is often full of intense self-examination and work, but with time and consistency, many of these new habits will become second nature.
+Managing a healthy recovery, addressing the issues, and learning ways to stay sober is often full of intense self-examination and work, but with time and consistency, many of these new habits will become second nature.

-Remember to go easy on yourself and develop a pattern of self-care that can stave off or even avoid dry drunk syndrome in the first place.
+Remember to go easy on yourself and develop a pattern of self-care along with a treatment plan that will stave off or even avoid dealing with dry drunk syndrome in the first place.

-• Exercise regularly, outside if possible, to promote endorphins, which are feel-good neurochemicals in the brain
+• Exercise regularly, outside if possible, to release endorphins, which are feel-good neurochemicals in the brain

 • Try to get 7 to 9 hours of restful sleep every night